|

 For those with crates or playpen, positioning of the

-towel bed and water and feeding area should be nearby, leaving
+towel bed and water and feeding area should be nearby,

-the other area for passing stools.
+leaving the other area for passing stools.

 Many owners are

-successful because they note the signs of elimination -
+successful because they note the signs of elimination

 They quickly and quietly put the puppy onto the

-elimination area (newspapers with urine smell or toilet floor) and
+elimination area (newspapers with urine smell or toilet

 Some puppies need food treats to be motivated.
 Not all

 puppies get paper or toilet trained within 7 days.
-Much depends on
+Much

-effort you spend on training them.
+knowledge, time and effort you spend on training them.

 Puppies will whine

-and bark and this is when the first-timer makes a mistake by
+and bark and this is when the first-timer makes a mistake

-night, being a noise nuisance.
+especially at night, being a noise nuisance.

 In such cases, cover the crate with towels or bring the

 crate to your bedroom.
-Ignoring the whining and barking from the
+Ignoring the whining and barking

 If you hear past-midnight barking at 2 - 4 am, it

-may be the puppy telling you to change his soiled papers
+may be the puppy telling you to change his soiled

-or remove his poop.
-Some owners get up and spank or shout at the
+papers or remove his poop.
+Some owners get up and

-puppy to shut up!
+spank or shout at the puppy to shut up!

 The tone of barking to change soiled papers is different

-from the barking for attention, according to some puppy owners
+from the barking for attention, according to some puppy

-during my survery.
+owners during my survery.

-I must apologise that
+I must apologise

-training if we have time.
+puppy toilet training if we have time.

 So, I put up a brief report in this website for those of

 you who want more information.
-The 3 research blogs with over
+The 3 research blogs with

 If you have any